 Rohan holds a bachelor's degree in government and business from the University of Sydney, a J.D. from Columbia Law School, and a L.L.M. from the London School of Economics.
 During law school, he served as digital and articles editor of the Columbia Journal of Law and Social Problems, co-authored a report on the future of the creative economy for Americans for the Arts, and received a competitive grant from the Institute for Global Law and Policy at Harvard Law School to conduct research into the macroeconomic implications of mobile money technology in developing countries.
 His L.L.M. dissertation was later adapted into a published book chapter, titled "Who Owns the Intellectual Fruits of Job Guarantee Labor?", in M. Murray & M. Forstater (Eds.), The Job Guarantee and Modern Money Theory: Realizing Keynes's Labor Standard, Palgrave Macmillan, 2017.

-Rohan is admitted to practice law in New York, and represented children in family court matters in New York City for two-and-a-half years prior to commencement of his doctoral studies.
-He also played and taught music professionally prior to law school, and presently sings regularly with the New York City Bar Chorus.
+Rohan is admitted to practice law in New York, and represented children in family court matters in New York City prior to commencement of his doctoral studies.
+Prior to law school, he played and taught music professionally in the United States and Australia.